tedunderwood/hathimetadata/readme.md

 3. Gather page-level training data *for each genre* and model pages *only within that genre.*

-This is a simpler process, and I think actually a more accurate one, but exact figures for precision and recall are yet to come.
-(I can tell you precision and recall on the training and test sets, but I've found that's not very meaningful.
+I think this multi-stage filtering process is more accurate than my earlier process, but exact figures for precision and recall are yet to come.
+(I can tell you precision and recall on the training and test sets, but that's not very meaningful.
 You really need to look at a separate sample of the collection — and since these are works in copyright, "looking at the works" is never easy.)
+For right now, I would just say, "here's some metadata if you want a way to start looking for fiction, but I can't provide warrantees about accuracy yet."

 [![License: CC BY 4.0](https://licensebuttons.net/l/by/4.0/80x15.png)](http://creativecommons.org/licenses/by/4.0/)